dadaPipes/SharpMermaid/SharpMermaid.Docs/docs/features/project-diagram/physical-project -diagram.md

-# Logical Dependencies
+# Physical Project Diagram

 ## Description

 As a developer,
-I want to generate a diagram that accurately captures the logical arrangement of projects in the solution
+I want to generate a diagram that accurately reflects the physical arrangement of projects and files on disk,
-So that I can understand how projects are grouped and interconnected.
+So that I can analyze the hierarchy and structure of the solution.

 ## Rules